 Family Respite Services

-The Family Respite Program can also assist eligible families to access and coordinate other respite services that are available to them.
+The Family Respite Program can also assist eligible families to access and coordinate other respite services that are available to them in their community.
 Information about additional respite services in Ontario for children and youth with disabilities can be found through the Ministry of Children and Youth Services.

 Referrals for the Family Respite Program are received through the Central Access Mechanism [FIREFLY], located in the KRRDCFS offices in Fort Frances and Atikokan.